foundriesio/docs/source/reference-manual/security/secure-elements/se050-enablement.rst

         ${@bb.utils.contains('MACHINE_FEATURES', 'se05x', 'CFG_IMX_I2C=y CFG_CORE_SE05X_I2C_BUS=<i2c_bus>', '', d)} \
     "

-Make sure to push the changes to the ``meta-subscriber-overrides`` repository to trigger a build with the new configurations.
+Make sure to push the changes to the ``meta-subscriber-overrides`` repo, triggering a build with the new configurations.

-3. On STM32MP157 DK board Arduino Uno V3 expansion is used for connecting SE05X board.
+3. On STM32MP157 DK board, Arduino Uno V3 expansion is used for connecting the SE05X board.

 .. _SE050 configurations:
    https://www.nxp.com/docs/en/application-note/AN12436.pdf